Parsepec/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Deletes /tmp/holberton.
 10. Changes pwd to previous directory.
 11. List contents of current, parent and /boot directories in long format.
+12. Prints file information for iamafile located in /tmp.